Leone25/reader-plus-downloader/README.md

 # Reader+ downloader
 Download your Pearson books from Reader+ into an offline PDF.

+NOTE: this app currently has no support for eText books, please use [this one](https://github.com/lucafont2/pearson-downloader) untill it's implemented

 ## How to use

 1. Download this repo, unzip the download, open a terminal, navigate to the extracted files and type: